kingsamchen/KBase/README.md

 Once again, KBase is a toy project I do in spare time.
 There is no any guarantee for its long-term maintenance.

-KBase is inpired by base of Chromium.
+KBase is inspired by base of Chromium.
 However, I don't approve of the way they use C++, thus I wrote KBase in my own coding flavor, and also with adapting to my personal needs.

 ### Usage and Samples

-Direcotry `Doc` contains documentations for explaining how to use each part of KBase.
+Directory `Docs` contains documentations for explaining how to use each part of KBase.

 The sub-directory `KBase_Test` contains a series of unit test files, which can be regarded as code samples in a certain of extend.